kaiavintr/spot_approximation/spherical_cow_animation/README.md

 https://www.shadertoy.com/view/t3tfD4

 This version of the shader morphs the SDF "Spot" approximation (which is otherwise nearly the same as in the original shader) into a sphere.
-It is inspired by the animation in spot_to_sphere.mov on Crane's website (URL above), but it does not try to replicate that video (the shape and texture are warped in a very different way).
+It is inspired by the animation in spot_to_sphere.mov on [Keenan Crane's website](https://www.cs.cmu.edu/~kmcrane/Projects/ModelRepository/), but it does not try to replicate that video (the shape and texture are warped in a very different way).

 The original signed distance function has been modified so it is smoother away from the surface and takes a "spherize" parameter.